 Play Darkest Dungeon and ask yourself if you would enjoy your government treating you the way you treated Boudica, the Level 1 Hellion.

 Because when Boudica wandered into my town, swinging her halberd, all filled with barbarian spunk, do you know what I did to her?
 I used her like tissue paper and threw her in the goddamn garbage.
 I sent her unequipped and unprepared into the Weald.
-I directed her into an endless series of battles where she teetered constantly on the brink of death.
-I refused her rest and food out of sheer stinginess.
+After sending her into an endless series of battles where she teetered constantly on the brink of death, I refused her rest and food out of sheer stinginess.
 She contracted rabies from the wild dogs I forced her to fight.
 Eventually the stresses of combat drove her to alcoholism, and finally madness.
 And when she came back, I snatched the loot she’d brought home out of her arms, stripped her of anything useful, and cast her out into the wilderness to die alone.

 I would prefer that my elected representatives not do the real-world equivalent of this to me.